 Ancortek Inc., a Virginia, U.S.A.
 Corporation, was founded in early 2013.
 All of our technical personnel hold Masters and PhD degrees in Electrical Engineering.
 Our company is headed by world-renowned leading expert Dr. Victor C. Chen who retired from the Radar Division of the US Naval Research Laboratory in 2010.

 Dr. Chen, a Life Fellow of the IEEE, is internationally recognized for his work on ISAR, radar micro-Doppler signatures, and time-frequency based radar image formation.
 He authored four books: Inverse Synthetic Aperture Radar Imaging – Principles, Algorithms, and Applications in 2014, Radar Micro-Doppler Signatures – Processing and Applications in 2014, The Micro-Doppler Effect in Radar in 2011, and Time-Frequency Transforms for Radar Imaging and Signal Analysis in 2002.
-Still respected and sought-after post retirement from the US Naval Research Laboratory, Dr. Chen was recently invited to speak at the 2015 Military Radar Summit and the 2014 IEEE Conference on Antennas, Measurements, and Applications.
+Still respected and sought-after post retirement from the US Naval Research Laboratory, Dr. Chen was recently invited to speak at the 2017 IEEE Conference on micro-Doppler sensors in Seattle.